hyweljohnllewellyn/central-core-skills/src/pages/index.md

 mainpitch:
   title: Why Central Core Skills?
 See our video below or
   description: >-
     We offer workshops and individual consultations.
-Learn how to process and assess life around you to be make better decisions and be more relaxed.
+Learn how to process and assess life around you to make better decisions and be more relaxed.

 description: See Kerryanne talk about central core skills.
 intro: